dani37x/Rescue-health/README.md

 **How this works?**
 This is page with selenium bot on server.
-When user will enter data, he is going to search the nearest hospital in area on 'https://www.google.pl/maps/', where user need help.
+When user will enter data, bot is going to search the nearest hospital in area on 'https://www.google.pl/maps/', where user need help.
 If location exists he would redirect to google map tracker after some seconds.
 Furthermore informs health services if user wants.

 **transport types in app to select:**